Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 Here's a little back story.

-Now, this number is over 150 million users and 23.6 million daily active users.
+As of the end of 2025, this number is over 400 million users and 115.1 million daily active users.

 Threads, created by the Instagram team as a major competitor to X (formerly Twitter), enhances your experience of sharing texts and engaging in public discussions.
 Or so they say.